-- Colorado Disaster Emergency Act of 1992 (24-33.5-701, et seq., C.R.S.), Colorado Revised Statutes, 1988 as amended. - Colorado State Emergency Operations Plan (SEOP) 2019 b.
-The State of Colorado is responsible for:

-- Maintaining an emergency management organization at the state level that involves all government agencies, businesses, and volunteer organizations with responsibilities in emergency management within Colorado. - Support the emergency management needs of all counties by developing reciprocal inter-state mutual aid agreements; when requests for assistance exceed state resources, the state will contact other states for assistance, as well as the Federal Emergency Management Agency. - Directing and controlling a state response and recovery organization based on emergency support functions, involving broad participation from state, private, and voluntary relief organizations that is compatible with the federal response and recovery organization. - Developing and implementing programs or initiatives designed to avoid, reduce, and mitigate the effects of hazards through the development and enforcement of policies, standards, and regulations. - Coordinate state activities with Colorado Voluntary Organizations Active in Disaster (COVOAD); ensuring that these organizations are identified and organized under appropriate ESF's to include: Emergency Support Function 6 (Mass Care, Emergency Assistance, Housing, and Human Services) of the State Emergency Operations Plan.
+- Colorado Disaster Emergency Act of 1992 (24-33.5-701, et seq., C.R.S.), Colorado Revised Statues, 1988 as amended - Colorado State Emergency Operations Plan - The State of Colorado is responsible for: - Maintaining an emergency management organization at the state level that involves all government agencies, businesses, and volunteer organizations with responsibilities in emergency management within Colorado. - Support the Emergency Management needs of all counties by developing reciprocal inter-state mutual aid agreements; when requests for assistance exceeded state resources, the state will contact other states for assistance, as well as the Federal Emergency Management Agency. - Directing and controlling a state response and recovery organization based on emergency support functions, involving broad participation from state, private, and

-- Coordinate state activities with Colorado's business community and its organizations to ensure a broad and comprehensive coverage of assistance and relief during a disaster. - Promote mitigation efforts among agencies and in the business community with emphasis on the state's infrastructure. - Identify critical industry infrastructure that may be impacted by disaster or are required for emergency response efforts. - Review and analyze the Custer County EOP against national and state criteria to ensure compliance with goals, procedures, and benchmarks that guide emergency management.
+- voluntary relief organizations that is compatible with the federal response and recovery organization. - Developing and implementing programs or initiatives designed to avoid, reduce, and mitigate the effects of hazards through the development and enforcement of policies, standards, and regulations. - Coordinate state actives with those Colorado volunteer organizations active (VOAD) in disasters; ensuring that these organizations are identified and organized under Emergency Support Function 6 (Mass Care, Emergency Assistance, Housing, and Human Services) of the state Emergency Operations Plan. - Coordinate state activities with Colorado's business community and its organizations to ensure a broad and comprehensive coverage of assistance and relief during a disaster. - Promote mitigation efforts in the business community with emphasis on the state's infrastructure. - Identify critical industry infrastructure that may be impacted by disaster or are required for emergency response efforts. - Review and analyze the Custer County EOP against national criteria to ensure compliance with goals, procedures, and benchmarks that guide emergency management.

-3. Local
+3. Local: Custer County Government

-- Resolutions establishing the Custer County Office of Emergency Management and the Custer Emergency Services Advisory Council (October 5, 1987) and approving the Emergency Operation Plan (May 2, 1990).
-Attached. - Resolutions adopting/approving the 2023 Emergency Operations Plan by: the Custer County Board of County Commissioners, the Towns of Silver Cliff and Westcliffe, the Wet Mountain Fire Protection District, and the Round Mountain Water & Sanitation District.
-Attached. - As stated in C.R.S Title 24, Article 32, Part 2017, each political subdivision shall be responsible for disaster preparedness and coordination of response, and that if a municipality within a political subdivision does not have a disaster plan, then the responsibility falls to the County to provide such service.
-The Board of County Commissioners (BOCC) can delegate authority to the Emergency Management Director to act on their behalf regarding emergency management.
-Attached.
+- Agreement Establishing Custer County Office of Emergency Management and Custer Emergency Services October 5, 1987 Resolution; and May 2, 1990.[A3] - As stated in C.R.S Title 24, Article 32, Part 2017, each political subdivision shall be responsible for disaster preparedness and coordination of response, and that if a municipality within a political subdivision does not have disaster plan then the responsibility falls to the County to provide such service.
+The Board of County Commissioners (BoCC) can delegate authority to the Emergency Management Director to act on their behalf in regards to emergency management. - 4.
+The base EOP is adopted by the BoCC by resolution, which serves as the promulgation letter for this plan.